jeremyandrews/dokuwiki-container/README.md

 ## Customizations

-We start with the Alpine distribution, installing lighttpd and all PHP requirements for DokuWiki.
+The base container starts with the Alpine distribution, adding lighttpd and all PHP requirements along with DokuWiki.

 ### DokuWiki version